IntersectMBO/plutus/plutus-metatheory/src/VerifiedCompilation/UntypedViews.lagda.md

 [View](https://www.cambridge.org/core/journals/journal-of-functional-programming/article/view-from-the-left/F8A44CAC27CCA178AF69DD84BC585A2D)
 to recognise that pattern and extract the variables.

 Following suggestions from Philip Wadler: creating Views for each Term type and then allowing them to accept arbitrary sub-views should make this reusable.
 We can create patterns using nested calls to these views, and decide them with nested calls to the decision procedures.
 ```

-Pred : Set → Set₁
+Pred : Set₁
-Pred X = (X ⊢) → Set
+Pred = ∀{X} → (X ⊢) → Set

-ListPred : Set → Set₁
+ListPred : Set₁
-ListPred X = List (X ⊢) → Set
+ListPred = ∀{X} → List (X ⊢) → Set

+Decidable : Pred → Set
+Decidable P = ∀ {X : Set} (t : X ⊢) → Dec (P t)

-data isVar (X : Set) : Pred X where
+data isVar { X : Set } : Pred where
-  isvar : (v : X) → isVar X (` v)
+  isvar : (v : X) → isVar (` v)
-isVar? : {X : Set} → Decidable (isVar X)
+isVar? : {X : Set} → Decidable (isVar {X})
 isVar? (` x) = yes (isvar x)
 isVar? (ƛ x) = no λ ()
 isVar? (x · x₁) = no (λ ())